amorono/amorono/README.md

 - 👋 Hi, I’m @amorono
 - 👀 I’m interested in ...
 Blockchain Development
 - 🌱 I’m currently learning ...
-Solidity + Python & JS
+Solidity + Hardhat
 - 💞️ I’m looking to collaborate on ... whatever I can :)
 - 📫 How to reach me ... you can follow me on Twitter @AlvaroMorono